Listening to Quantum Gravity?

 Many hydrodynamic experiments realizing different analogue spacetime geometries have demonstrated several semiclassical effects.
 Surface wave experiments in water tanks allowed for the observation of negative-frequency waves at the event horizon \cite{rousseaux2008,rousseaux2010}, stimulated Hawking emission \cite{weinfurtner2011} classical Hawking correlations \cite{euve2016} and wave scattering processes \cite{euve2020}.
-Experiments in Bose-Einstein condensates (BECs) achieved the sensitivity to detect quantum correlations between outgoing and ingoing phonon pairs at the horizon \cite{steinhauer2016}, a key signature of the quantum nature of acoustic Hawking radiation.
-The measured correlation spectrum of phonon fluctuations in the vicinity of the horizon is thermal with a temperature given by the surface gravity \cite{deNova} and the process occurs spontaneously \cite{kolobov}, confirming the predictions of Hawking's theory.
+Experiments in Bose-Einstein condensates (BECs) are approaching the sensitivity required to detect quantum correlations between outgoing and incoming phonon pairs at the horizon \cite{steinhauer2016}, a key signature of the quantum nature of acoustic Hawking radiation.
+Evidence of entanglement between Hawking particles has also been claimed \cite{steinhauer2016}, although this result has been questioned in Ref. \cite{leo18} (see also author's reply in Ref. \cite{stein18}).
+The measured correlation spectrum of phonon fluctuations near the horizon is also consistent with a thermal spectrum, with a temperature determined by the surface gravity \cite{deNova}.
+In this regard, it is important to note that dispersive effects significantly modify the Hawking spectrum \cite{isoard20,jacq20}.
+Strictly speaking, there is no even notion of temperature because the flux becomes frequency dependent.
+On the other hand, an approximate thermality should be recovered in the long wavelength regime and a subsequent theoretical analysis substantiated the experimental determination of the Hawking temperature presented in Ref. \cite{deNova} (please refer to Refs. \cite{isoard20,isoardthesis} for an exhaustive discussion of this issue).
+Even the stationarity of the process has been recently probed \cite{kolobov}, in line with the predictions of Hawking's theory.